Bumbledebee/coooding/README.md

 ### Further information:

-* I decided to feed input via a CSV file
+* I decided to feed the test input via a CSV file
 * The desired output is also printed to a file
 * I used **binding.pry** (gem 'pry') for debugging.